ahalota/Leaflet.KMLGroundOverlay/README.md

 ##[Example 1](http://terpconnect.umd.edu/~acartas/Leaflet.KMLGroundOverlay/examples/ex1.html) ##

-*This is linked on a fairly slow educational server, if there are any suggestions for better way to host this, please let me know.
+*This example is hosted on a fairly slow educational server, if there are any suggestions for better way to host this, please let me know.
 I could not figure out how to get githup pages to work properly.*

 This plugin is currently only functional for jpg/png images which follow the same format as those of the sample data.
 It assumes a group of GroundOverlay tiles, with 2^n equally-sized tiles for each level n.